 Now, let’s get into more detail about its many benefits.

 Health Benefits of Maple Syrup

-To get the best possible health benefits, make sure to purchase pure maple syrup.
-In the following section, you’ll discover that not only does this condiment enhance the flavour of your food, but it can enrich your life.
+To get the most health benefits, make sure to purchase pure maple syrup.
+In the following section, you’ll discover that this condiment enhances the flavour of your food, but it can also enrich your life.

-So, precisely what are the health benefits of maple syrup?
+So, what are the health benefits of maple syrup exactly?

-First, maple syrup has anti-inflammatory properties because it contains a compound called quebecol.
+First, it has anti-inflammatory properties because pure maple syrup contains a compound called quebecol.

-Among the many pros of maple syrup, the most important is that it can potentially prevent tumour growth.
-In fact, a study conducted by the University of Rhode Island suggests that quebecol can potentially be used as a cancer prevention drug.
+Among the many pros of maple syrup, the most important one is that it can potentially prevent tumour growth.
+In fact, the University of Rhode Island conducted a study that suggests quebecol can potentially be used as a cancer prevention drug.

 Source of Essential Minerals